Fallenour/Directory/README.md

 I acknowledge hardwork, effort, and honest attempts, even when it fails.
 I push people to become their best version of themselves, even if they don't believe it themselves, and I only believe you fail when you stop trying.
 I believe that anyone can become anything they can want to be, and they will become everything they believe they will be.

-Also, please pardon the progress, updates are currently being made in real time to this page.
+Please pardon the progress, updates are currently being made in real time to this page.

 <br>